zoe1337/Glimpse/README.md

-# Glimpse
+# Glimpse Image Editor

-Glimpse is a downstream fork of the GNU Image Manipulation Program.
+Glimpse is a downstream fork of the GNU Image Manipulation Program 2.10.
 You can find out more information on our FAQs page: https://glimpse-editor.org/about/

 ## What is different about Glimpse?
-For now, not a lot!
-The initial aim is to provide a downstream fork of the GNU Image Manipulation Program that has a less problematic name so there are no potential barriers to using the software in businesses and educational institutions.

-This is a long-standing problem that has drawn user concern for over a decade, but whenever the issue is raised it tends to be dismissed.
-We do not believe the upstream project's [explanation or workaround](https://www.gimp.org/docs/userfaq.html#i-dont-like-the-name-gimp-will-you-change-it) is enough to address the problem.

-In future versions we intend to address other long-standing complaints, particularly around the graphical user interface.
+Aside from the rebrand that provides excellent free software with a less problematic name, we also focus on performance improvements, user interface changes and incrementally improving the user experience.

+In the longer term we intend to write our own GUI and plug-in framework on top of the [GEGL](https://en.wikipedia.org/wiki/GEGL) component maintained by the same developers, but it will take likely take years for those aspirations to be fully realised.

 ## How will the package versions work?
-Glimpse 0.1.0 will be a simple re-branding of the GNU Image Manipulation Program based on version 2.10.12, with some minor fixes to the UI and build system.
+Glimpse 0.x releases are based on GNU Image Manipulation Program 2.10 and are intended to provide a minimum viable product.
+They also help us build our project infrastructure, learn the codebase and iterate towards a fully supportable product.

 You can see how this effort is going in the [dev-g210](https://github.com/glimpse-editor/Glimpse/tree/dev-g210) branch.

-We will stick to following upstream releases until we "hard fork" at v3.0.
-After the hard fork we can be more ambitious with our changes.
+Glimpse 1.x releases will also be based on GNU Image Manipulation Program 2.10, but these will be provided with technical documentation, lesson plans, and a long term support period.

+Glimpse 2.x releases will utilise a new GUI that follows the [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/) and our own leaner plug-in framework.

+We do not work to fixed timelines.
+Instead we select a month we want to aim for, and if the release needs more time then we update our schedule accordingly.

 ## How can I keep up to date with Glimpse's progress?
 Our official project website is now live (but still under construction) at https://glimpse-editor.org.